Connecting Students to Agriculture

 The life cycle of spring-flowering bulbs, like daffodils, starts in the fall and ends when the bulb goes dormant (living but not actively growing) in the summer.
 The best time to plant is when the soil is approximately 10° - 13°C. Bulbs require a period of low temperature dormancy in the fall and winter for the bulb to flower in spring.
 Late October is typically a good time for planting.

 Daffodil flowers bloom in early spring (March - April).

 No. You only need to water immediately after planting the bulbs.

-Cut or pinch off the flower top just below where it looks swollen (refer to your Planting a Promise guide for detailed instructions).
+Cut or pinch off the flower top just below where it looks swollen (refer to your Planting a Promise Handbook for detailed instructions).
 This will help the bulb retain energy for a new bloom the following spring.